aoikonomopoulos/bit/README.markdown

 Roadmap
 -------
 The first release is focused on creating an intermediate language for static analysis purposes.
-The intermediate language implented is based on [**REIL**][1], an architecture independent intermediate language for binaries focused on reverse engineering.
+The intermediate language implemented is based on [**REIL**][1], an architecture independent intermediate language for binaries focused on reverse engineering.

 [1]: http://www.zynamics.com/downloads/csw09.pdf "REIL"